Claims evaluation

 The authorization process is the same with a slight difference with regard to the claims.

-In the previous scenario, the claims are provided by the JWT token.
+In the previous scenario, the claims are provided by the JWT.
 In this scenario, the invocation is internal so the claims are resolved by the system.
 The claims returned are those bound to the protocol party.

 partyB